ivangfr/springboot-keycloak-mongodb-testcontainers/README.md

   - Set the value `123` to `Password` and `Password Confirmation`
   - Turn off the `Temporary` field
   - Click `Set password` button
-  - Confirm the pop up and clock `Set Password` red button
+  - Confirm the popup and click `Set Password` red button
 - In `Role Mappings` tab
   - Select `book-service` on the combo-box `Client Roles`
   - In `Available Roles`, select `manage_books` role and click `Add selected >>` button